 Finally, there are UX designers who are largely self-taught, finding the knowledge they need online or in books.
 They may do this through reading articles, following tutorials, and through individual courses.
 While this approach can be incredibly effective, it also leads to a huge variation in the levels of knowledge and skill among self-taught designers.

 Because self-taught designers have to figure out what they need to know, as well as how to learn those things, it can be overwhelming and time-consuming to become a proficient UX designer.
-And it can be even more difficult to prove that proficiency to potential employers without certifications or degrees.
+And it can be even more difficult to prove that proficiency to potential employers without a certification or degree for UX design.

 How Uxcel fits in

 Uxcel has tools to assist both designers and those who hire them.
 Whether you're just starting out in your career or have years of experience, Uxcel can assist you in figuring out where your strengths and growth opportunities lie.
 And for employers, having resources to perform a robust UI UX training, assess a designer's skill set is an invaluable tool that can save time and money in the hiring process.

 On the UX designer side, Uxcel makes learning fun, easy, and interactive.
 As one designer and front end developer said, “In short, Uxcel is the Duolingo of learning UX/UI.”
 All the fluff that can appear in other learning resources is removed.
 Plus, Uxcel allows designers who have some experience and knowledge already to test their skills, figure out where they can improve their abilities, and where their strengths may lie.